kornha/parliament/README.md

 - A Claim has a "value" field, which is the statement itself.
 - A Claim has a "pro" field, which is a list of Posts that support the Claim.
 - A Claim has an "against" field, which is a list of Posts that refute the Claim.
 - A Claim has a "context" field, which provides more information about the Claim, and helps for search.
+Not to be confused with "Contextualization".
 - A Claim is fundamentally verifiable; a non-verifiable "claim" is called an `Opinion`.
 - A Claim has an associated `Confidence`.
 - A Claim has associated `Entities`.